MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

 If you have an existing app (already in the Store or still under development) that displays banner ads using **AdControl** or **AdMediatorControl** and you aren't sure which advertising SDK is being used by your app, follow the instructions in this article to determine whether you need to update your app to a supported SDK.
 If you encounter any issues or you need assistance, please [contact support](http://go.microsoft.com/fwlink/?LinkId=393643).

 > [!NOTE]
-> If your app already uses the [Microsoft Store Services SDK](http://aka.ms/store-services-sdk) (for UWP apps) or [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) (for Windows 8.1 and Windows Phone 8.x apps), or you have previously updated your app to use one of these SDKs, your app already uses the latest available SDK and you do not need to make any further changes to your app.
+> If your app already uses the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) (for UWP apps) or [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) (for Windows 8.1 and Windows Phone 8.x apps), or you have previously updated your app to use one of these SDKs, your app already uses the latest available SDK and you do not need to make any further changes to your app.

 ## Prerequisites